Pre-Dentistry

 Beginning early with the application process allows students to structure an academic plan of study.
 Dental schools have relatively similar minimum requirements for admission that we can help prepare you for, including competitive scores from the nationally administered Dental Admission Test (DAT), shadowing hours, active participation in community service, possible dexterity tests, and more!

-We encourage you to contact our pathways expert to support you in your professional development endeavors.
+We encourage you to contact our pre-health coordinator to support you in your professional development endeavors and create your own timeline to dental school.

 Some students already have a B.A., B.S., or above and decide to pursue becoming a dentist.
 It is recommended that such students visit the pre-professional office for additional advisement.
 It is common for these students to take their missing prerequisite science or non-science courses for dental school here at 麻豆传媒 as post-baccalaureate students, work on the other non-course requirements while taking courses, prepare for and take the DAT, and then apply to dental school(s).

 Some students may choose to pursue a second major, while others enroll in prerequisite courses as a non-degree-seeking student.
-In either case, students must go through the office to be either admitted (new students) or re-admitted (former students) prior to enrollment.
+In either case, students must go through the University's Undergraduate 麻豆传媒 office to be either admitted (new students) or re-admitted (former students) prior to enrollment.

 Dental schools have relatively similar minimum requirements for admission, typically: